The Trademarks Law Review: Denmark

 Like many of the intellectual property rights described above, domain names may qualify for trademark protection.
 Moreover, a domain name may be equivalent to a company name, or it may be protected pursuant to the Danish Marketing Practices Act as a trade name or business name.
 It may also be a graphical indication.
 Additionally, the Domain Names Act offers primary protection for domain names or, if domain names are protected by other legislation, supplemental protection.
-Pursuant to Section 25 of the Domain Names Act, domain name registrants must not register and use internet domain names contrary to good domain name practice.
-Moreover, registrants must not register and maintain registrations of internet domain names solely for the purpose of selling or renting such domain names to other parties.
-Section 25 serves as a general clause within the area of domain names and, according to the preparatory works, allows for decision-making out of consideration of fairness.35
+Pursuant to Section 25 of the Domain Names Act, domain name registrants must not register and use internet domain names contrary to good domain name practice.33 Moreover, registrants must not register and maintain registrations of internet domain names solely for the purpose of selling or renting these domain names to other parties.34 Section 25 serves as a general clause within the area of domain names and, according to the preparatory works, allows for decision-making out of consideration of fairness.35

 Registration of marks

 i Inherent registrability

 In Denmark, trademark applications are filed with the DKPTO.
 Online application is available, and an application may be filed in English.36 In the latter case, the application should be accompanied by a Danish translation of the list of goods and services.37 There is no requirement to appoint a representative in Denmark.